We're following all the rules… so why does it still feel off?

 The "I'm Fine" Mask

-Athlete says everything is fine but performance changes reveal hidden movement or stress issues.
+Athlete says everything is fine, but performance changes reveal hidden movement or stress issues.

 Pattern 6